SwatchPie/script-hero-for-illustrator/README.md

 ## Contribute

-If you have a suggestion or find a problem, I would love to know.
-Please create an issue.
+If you have a suggestion or find a bug, I would love to know.
+Please [create an issue](https://github.com/SwatchPie/script-hero-for-illustrator/issues).

-FWW I am the furthest thing from a GitHub expert and this project is a work in progress.
+FWW I am not a GitHub expert and this project is a work in progress.
 This is to say that I have no idea how to work with branches or pull requests.
 And I have zero time to learn right now.
 Everything I work on is immediately available on the main branch.
-If you'd like to help with that, please let me know.